Julius Baer Group: History

+In July 2023, Julius Baer decided to refuse to work with clients domiciled in Russia.
+The bank began sending out letters to customers informing them that their accounts will be closed on December 31, cards and contracts will be cancelled.
+The letter states that "due to the current circumstances" the bank will no longer be able to offer services "that meet our standards".

+On April 10, 2025, Julius Baer appointed former HSBC CEO Noel Quinn as Chairman, effective May 1, to help lead its recovery after losses linked to the Signa collapse.

 Capital and scale

 Julius Baer originally operated as a partnership and was incorporated on 27 November 1974 with a share capital of CHF 14.040 million, divided into 56,400 registered shares of CHF 100 each and 16,800 bearer shares of CHF 500 each.
 The company went public in 1980.
 The Baer Families relinquished control in 2005 converting the share capital into a single class of registered shares all quoted at the SIX Swiss Exchange.
 Today, MFS Investment Management is the single biggest shareholder with nearly 10% of voting rights.

 In 2020, Julius Baer announced it plans to slash 300 jobs, a decision which is a part of the company's CEO's three-year plan to improve the bank's profit margins.